-In concurrence with the increasing Hispanic population on the near Southside of Milwaukee, ALBA School strives to be a neighborhood community anchored school serving as an artistic and cultural resource in the community.
-ALBA is rooted in the Southside of Milwaukee, as to not create a need for busing.
+At this time we do not have a building.
+Upon approval of this charter, we are seeking input from MPS on available facilities.
+In concurrence with the increasing Hispanic population on the near Southside of Milwaukee, ALBA School would like foremost strives to be a neighborhood school in hopes of becoming serving as an artistic and cultural resource in the community.
+We would like to be placed ALBA is rooted in the Southside of Milwaukee, as to not create a need for busing.
 More specifically within the near Southside of Milwaukee in the parameters of western limit, 43rd Street and eastern limit 16th Street, the Menomonee valley to the North and Lincoln Ave to the South.
 In 2007, ALBA School moved into the former Walker Middle School facility located at 1712 South 32nd Street, Milwaukee, WI 53215.